Drug Free Schools and Communities Act

 Alcohol:

-The use of any mind or mood altering substance, including alcohol, can lead to psychological dependence, which is defined as a need or craving for the substance and feelings of restlessness, tension or anxiety when the substance is not used.
+The use of any mind or mood-altering substance, including alcohol, can lead to psychological dependence, which is defined as a need or craving for the substance and feelings of restlessness, tension, or anxiety when the substance is not used.
 In addition, with many substances use can lead to physical tolerance, characterized by the need for increasing amounts of the substance to achieve the same effect, and/or symptoms when the substance is no longer being used.
 As tolerance and psychological or physical dependence develop, judgment becomes impaired and people often do not realize they are losing control over the use of the substance and that they need help.

-It is impossible to accurately predict how an individual will react to a specific drug or the alcohol because effects vary depending on the person, environmental variables, the dosage and potency of the substance, the method of taking the substance, the chronicity of use, and whether the substance is taken in conjunction with other substances.
+It is impossible to accurately predict how an individual will react to a specific drug or alcohol because effects vary depending on the person, environmental variables, the dosage and potency of the substance, the method of taking the substance, the chronicity of use, and whether the substance is taken in conjunction with other substances.
 Illegal drugs have particularly unpredictable effects due to variability in dosage and purity.
 Further, the overall potency of street drugs has increased dramatically, making users increasingly susceptible to negative effects.

-Alcohol acts as a depressant to the central nervous system and can cause serious short and long term damage.
-Short term effects include nausea, vomiting, and ulcers; more chronic abuse can lead to brain, liver, kidney and heart damage, and eventually death.
+Alcohol acts as a depressant to the central nervous system and can cause serious short and long-term damage.
+Short-term effects include nausea, vomiting, and ulcers; more chronic abuse can lead to brain, liver, kidney, and heart damage, and eventually death.
 Ingesting a large amount of alcohol at one time can lead to alcohol poisoning, coma, and death.

 Drugs such as LSD, amphetamines, marijuana, and alcohol alter emotion, cognition, perception, physiology, and behavior in a variety of ways.
 Health risks include, but are not limited to: depression, apathy, hallucination, paranoia, and impaired judgment, and all substances can have adverse effects on pregnancy.
-When two or more substances are combined, there is often an effect that is stronger that their additive sum.
+When two or more substances are combined, there is often an effect that is stronger than their additive sum.

 Disciplinary Actions and Sanctions

 The University of La Verne is committed to providing a safe environment that is socially responsible and conducive to your learning.
 The inappropriate use of alcohol and other controlled substances is detrimental to our employees, students, and the public they serve.
 The university will attempt to help you if you are involved with inappropriate use of controlled substances by obtaining education and rehabilitation.
 However, the ultimate responsibility for overcoming a dependency or inappropriate use of controlled substances is yours.
-All students, faculty and staff have a responsibility to abide by these policies and to encourage others to maintain safe and responsible habits.
+All students, faculty, and staff have a responsibility to abide by these policies and to encourage others to maintain safe and responsible habits.
 The university will respond to all such violations quickly and severely in order to preserve these standards.
 While our primary goals are to educate you and support your growth through mistakes, you should be aware that violations of these policies could result in your suspension, expulsion from the university, or termination of employment with the university, as well as referral for criminal prosecution.

 The university does not accept or condone the inappropriate use of alcohol or controlled substances by employees or students.
-Therefore, the unlawful manufacture, distribution, dispensing, possession or use of alcohol or controlled substances is strictly prohibited.
+Therefore, the unlawful manufacture, distribution, dispensing, possession, or use of alcohol or controlled substances is strictly prohibited.
 The Employee Handbook and Code of Student Conduct – University Policies applies to all employees or students who have a continuing relationship with the University of La Verne, and the university retains the authority to address violations of these expectations both on and off campus.

 The following are non-exhaustive examples of sanctions that may be imposed upon employees or students singly or in combination: